 Laura and Jason Kenny race ahead in record books – the power couple in numbers

-Madison success with Katie Archibald on Friday was Laura’s fifth Olympic title to husband Jason’s six.
+Laura and Jason Kenny have taken their combined tally of Olympic gold medals to 12 during Tokyo 2020, cementing their positions as Great Britain’s most successful competitors at the Games.

-Laura Kenny will bring an 11th Olympic gold medal for her household back from Tokyo as she and husband Jason cemented their positions as Great Britain’s most successful competitors at the Games.
+Madison success with Katie Archibald was Laura’s fifth Olympic title and preceded Jason’s final-day triumph in the keirin to take his personal golden haul to seven.

 Here, the PA news agency looks at the pair’s achievements on the biggest stage.